mattkaar/aia-web/docs/syllabus.md

 ## Homework Assignments

-Students must complete video lessons and hands-on labs as homework.
-A CyberLEAP course will be used to organize and provide access to these assignments.
-The system automatically tracks student progress.
-Students must complete the required homework by the following **Monday at 12:00pm ET**.
+Students will complete hands-on labs as homework.
+These labs are delivered using the TopoMojo platform (<https://topomojo.ini.cmu.edu>), the same environment used to build [Group Projects](#group-projects) later in the class.
+Homework assignments will be made available via Canvas, and students must complete each week's required homework by the following **Monday at 12:00pm ET**.
 This gives the TA time to grade homework prior to the start of class each week.

 ## Group Projects